anshu049/CI-CD-using-GitHubAction-and-ArgoCD-into-EKS-for-microservices/README.md

 - Install and configure the AWS Command Line Interface (CLI) to interact with EKS cluster.
 - Install kubectl to manage Kubernetes resources.
 - Install argocd CLI to interact with ArgoCD.
-- Update kube-config to get access to EKS resources using kubectl.